LeetCodeSync/leetcode-sync/README.md

 ## Why LeetCode Sync

-Keeping LeetCode solutions in GitHub is useful for long-term tracking, backups, and portfolio visibility, but doing it manually is repetitive and easy to forget.
+Keeping LeetCode solutions in GitHub is useful for long-term tracking, backups, and personal archive, but doing it manually is repetitive and easy to forget.

 LeetCode Sync automates that flow.
 Once configured, it detects accepted submissions, collects the required solution data, and writes the result to your GitHub repository.